 Welcome to this website

-I am currently an Assistant Professor of the Center for Applied Economics, Department of Industrial Engineering, University of Chile.
+I am currently a Researcher at the Center for Applied Economics, Department of Industrial Engineering, University of Chile.

 Contact: benjamin (at) benjaminvillena.com